fuinorg/units4j/README.md

 List<File> classFiles = Units4JUtils.findAllClasses(dir);
 Index index = Units4JUtils.indexAllClasses(classFiles);

-// Verify that all classes annotated with @Entity observe the rules for JPA entities
+// Verify that all classes annotated with @Entity or @MappedSuperclass observe
-// (Class not final + No final methods + ...).
+// the rules for JPA entities (Class not final + No final methods + ...). assertThat(index).hasOnlyValidJpaEntities();
-assertThat(index).hasOnlyValidJpaEntities();
 ```